Intravenous Patient Controlled Analgesia

 How quickly will the pain relief medication work?

 It will not work immediately.
-The pain relief medication needs to get to the brain and spinal cord and it may take 5 minutes or longer for the pain relief medication to work fully.
+The pain relief medication needs to get to the brain and spinal cord, and it may take 5 minutes or longer for the pain relief medication to work fully.
 If you are about to do something that you know will be uncomfortable, such as deep breathing exercises or moving, press the button about 5 minutes before doing it.

-If you are pressing the button quite frequently and are still uncomfortable tell your nurse, who will first check that the drip is running properly.
+If you are pressing the button quite frequently and are still uncomfortable, tell your nurse, who will first check that the drip is running properly.
 As long as you are not sleepy your nurse can either give you other prescribed pain relief medication or consult the Acute Pain team.

+IV-PCA is probably one of the safest ways of giving strong pain-relieving medication.
+The pump only delivers a small dose of the pain-relieving medication.
+If this makes you sleepy, you will not press the button again, allowing the pain relief medication to get out of your system.
 Some people are more sensitive to pain-relieving medication and can feel drowsy.
 Your nurse will notice this and seek advice if necessary.
-The amount of pain relieving medication that is needed varies greatly between patients so sometimes the dose may be altered.
+As the amount of pain-relieving medication needed varies greatly between patients, the dose may need to be altered.

 Will I feel sick?

 Feeling sick after an operation is not uncommon – pain relief medication like morphine is only one possible cause.
 Whatever the cause, you will be prescribed other pain relief medication called anti-emetics which can help relieve the nausea or vomiting.
-If one of the pain relief medications does not work you can always try a different one.
+If one of the pain relief medications does not work, you can always try a different one.

 How long will I use IV-PCA?